Anut-py/h-raylib/README.md

 ## Usage

-To use this package, include it as a dependency in you cabal file.
+To use this package, include it as a dependency in your cabal file.

 ```cabal
 build-depends: